flowxo/flowxo-sdk/README.md

 This will prompt you for the method to run, along with the input data, and will then run the `input.js`, `output.js` and `run.js` scripts, in that order, if available.
 The end result will be displayed to the screen, with the option to run another method, or end.

+_Note: when entering input data, if you don't enter a value for a text, textarea or dictionary input, the `run.js` script will not include an item in the `options.input` object for that particular input.
+In order to test blank string entry into the run script, type `''` or `""` for that particular input._

 You can also run a single method script:

 ```